 These instructions apply to the surgical procedure just completed.
 They are designed to help you minimize post-surgical discomfort and inform you of any situation that may require special attention.

 A small amount of bleeding is normal.
-If excessive or continuous bleeding occurs please call the office at Roseville Perio Phone Number 916-788-1114 and FOLLOW THE PROMPTS.
+If excessive or continuous bleeding occurs please call office at Roseville Perio Phone Number 916-788-1114 and FOLLOW THE PROMPTS.
 If it is non-urgent and you prefer to e-mail the doctors you can reach them at [email protected] or [email protected]

 - Apply moistened gauze to the immediate area with moderate pressure for 30 minutes; repeat if necessary.